steppp/YAEOS/DOCS_DESIGN_CHOICES.md

 ---
 ## Syscalls

+Syscalls are managed by sysHandler() function.
+Each syscall are handled differently.
+Specifications in code for more information about how a single syscall is managed. sysHandler() function also manages syscalls >= 10 and breakpoints raising.

 ### SYS1: Create process
 Tries to allocate a new pcb for a new process.
 If succesful it sets its fields appropriately and returns 0, else returns -1.